 Related: How to Tell If He’s Gay

-And with all the horrible things that have been done to lgbt people throughout history, and which is still going on in many coutries, that is probably a good thing.
+And with all the horrible things that have been done to LGBTQ people throughout history, and still going on in many coutries, that is probably a good thing.

 However, that doesn’t mean that efforts haven’t been made to try to figure out a test that can determine your sexual orientation.